 On BirdNote, we covered the topic of responsible birdfeeding in this show—probably good to listen now for a recap.

-And put a note on your calendar to sign up for the citizen-science bird-counting project called Cornell’s Project FeederWatch, which begins on November 8th in 2014.
+And put a note on your calendar to sign up for the citizen-science bird-counting project called Cornell’s Project FeederWatch, which begins mid-November.

 Q. My neighbor—a better person than I am!—has many bluebird boxes and monitors each one all breeding season, like this.
 Should I be doing that?